eslint/rfcs/designs/2022-languages/README.md

 }
 ```

-At a high-level, ESLint uses the methods on a language object in the following way:
+At a high-level, ESLint uses the language object in the following way:

-* During config validation, ESLint calls `validateOptions()` on the `languageOptions` specified in the config.
-It is the expectation that
 * When ESLint reads a file, it checks `fileType` to determine whether the language would prefer the file in text or binary format.
+* When preparing violation messages, ESLint uses `lineStart` and `columnStart` to determine how to offset the locations.
+Some parsers user line 0 as the first line but ESLint normalizes to line 1 as the first line (similar for columns).
+Using `lineStart` and `columnStart` allows ESLint to ensure a consistently reported output so one file doesn't start with line 0 and another starts at line 1.
+If not present, `lineStart` and `columnStart` are assumed to be 0.
+* The `languageOptionsSchema` is an [`ObjectSchema`](https://npmjs.com/package/@humanwhocodes/object-schema) definition object that can be used to validate the langauge options.
 * After reading a file, ESLint passes the file information to `parse()` to create a raw parse result.
 * The raw parse result is then passed into `createSourceCode()` to create the `SourceCode` object that ESLint will use to interact with the code.

-#### The `validateOptions()` Method
+#### The `languageOptionsSchema` Property

+Right now, we have an `ObjectSchema` definition for `languageOptions` inside of [`flat-config-schema.js`](https://github.com/eslint/eslint/blob/d8c8ede088e1f4a82c9b6b5c2772af268b9161aa/lib/config/flat-config-schema.js#L445).
+We won't be able to use a static definition because each language define what it would like inside of its `languageOptions`.

-The intent of this method is to validate the `languageOptions` object as specified in a config.
-With flat config, all of the options in `languageOptions` are related to JavaScript and are currently validated [inside of the schema](https://github.com/eslint/eslint/blob/6380c87c563be5dc78ce0ddd5c7409aaf71692bb/lib/config/flat-config-schema.js#L445).
-With this proposal, that validation will instead need to be based on the `language` specified in the config, which will require retrieving the associated language object and calling the `validateOptions()` method [inside of `FlatConfigArray`](https://github.com/eslint/eslint/blob/f89403553b31d24f4fc841424cc7dcb8c3ef689f/lib/config/flat-config-array.js#L180).
+With this proposal, that validation will instead need to be based on the `language` specified in the config, which will require retrieving the associated language object and using `languageOptionsSchema` to create a new `ObjectSchema` object [inside of `FlatConfigArray`](https://github.com/eslint/eslint/blob/f89403553b31d24f4fc841424cc7dcb8c3ef689f/lib/config/flat-config-array.js#L180).

-The `validateOptions()` method must throw an error if any part of the `languageOptions` object is invalid.

 No specific `languageOptions` keys will be required for languages.
 The `parser` and `parserOptions` keys are unique to JavaScript and may not make sense for other languages.